 9.4.2 in relation to 9.1.8 only, based on the outcome of an assessment conducted in accordance with the Frequency Risk and Control Report.

 9.5 The principles of these operational criteria shall be applied at all times except in special circumstances where ISOP, following consultation with the appropriate Generator, may need to give instructions to the contrary to preserve overall system integrity.

-10 Transmission System
+10. Voltage Limits in Planning and Operating an Offshore Transmission System